Deltares/Koswat/docs/docker.md

 Koswat can also be used via command line tool with [docker](https://www.docker.com/) or [podman](https://podman.io/).
 To do so you will have first to [build the image](#build-koswat-docker-image) and then [run the built container](#run-koswat-docker-container).

-> [!INFO]
+!!! note
-> This guideline assumes you have a podman installation, when using docker you only need to replace our `podman` command with `docker`.
+    This guideline assumes you have a podman installation, when using docker you only need to replace our `podman` command with `docker`.

 ## Build koswat docker image